projectara/greybus-spec/source/special.rst

 """""""""""""""""""""""""""""""""""""""

-Table :num:`table-svc-interface-activate-response` defines the Greybus SVC Interface Activate Response payload.
-If the Response status is not GB_OP_SUCCESS, the value of the intf_type field is undefined and shall be ignored.
+Table :num:`table-svc-interface-activate-response` defines the Greybus SVC Interface Activate Operation Response payload.
+If the Response message header has :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the values in the Operation Response payload are undefined and shall be ignored.

 .. figtable::
     :nofig: